-Death Bed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story
+Deathbed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story

 “She’d begun speaking at banquets and giving her testimony with the help of Ronda Mackey and the Operation Rescue team [a pro-life organization founded in 1986], but the travel soon became too strenuous for her, as it caused her anxiety,” said Karen Garnett, one of McCorvey’s close friends.
 “Father Edward Robinson suggested to the board of directors of the Catholic Pro-Life Committee of North Texas, of which I was executive director, that we consider adopting Roe No More Ministry [McCorvey’s project] as one of the pro-life agencies we donated to, to help Norma pay the bills to keep her office going.
 It was agreed, and a monthly donation to her ministry began and continued through the years, purely out of love and support for our dear sister and friend.”

-According to my sources, McCorvey frequently lived with her friends in the pro-life community when she needed a place to stay.
+According to my sources, McCorvey also lived frequently with her friends in the pro-life community when she needed a place to stay.
 In the early 2000s, she lived for several months with Troy Newman, one of the participants in Operation Rescue.
 Newman remembers her as a funny, down-to-earth friend who “loved children and adored my own five children.”
-They had many heart-to-heart conversations, one of which transpired on New Year’s Eve, after he and Norma, along with his family and friends, had gone to a pub and grill.
+They had many heart-to-heart conversations, one of which transpired on New Year’s Eve, after he and Norma—along with his family and friends—had gone to a pub and grill.

 On the drive home, McCorvey grew very quiet.
 “What’s wrong, Norma?”
 Newman asked her.
 “It’s January,” she replied softly.

 “Both of us knew immediately what that meant,” Newman told me.
 It meant the anniversary of Roe v.
 Wade was near, and with it came a renewal of the guilt McCorvey carried with her.

+“She was always such a blessing to talk to and hang out with,” Kemper told me.
+“She was a friend, and someone who I know loved God and wanted to see an end to abortion.”

-What about one of the most damning accusations leveled by the media in the wake of AKA Jane Roe—that the pro-life movement “used” McCorvey?
-If that is true, several pro-lifers told me, it was “not done cynically or intentionally,” said one source.
+What about one of the most damning accusations leveled by the media in response to AKA Jane Roe—that the pro-life movement “used” McCorvey?
+If that is true, several pro-lifers told me, it was “not done cynically or intentionally.”
 Unfortunately, but perhaps inevitably, many people looked at McCorvey and saw Jane Roe the symbol rather than Norma McCorvey, a complex woman with a pain-filled past.
 The simple story of Jane Roe going to war with the industry she once served was both powerful and irresistible, and in their zeal to overturn Roe v.
-Wade and save lives from abortion, some pro-life advocates easily overlooked the fact that the real Norma McCorvey couldn’t easily fill this symbolic role.
+Wade and save lives from abortion, some pro-life advocates easily overlooked the fact that the real Norma McCorvey couldn’t easily fill a symbolic role.
 But that certainly wasn’t the case for everyone.

 “I know she felt that there were people who used her because they saw her more as Jane Roe than as Miss Norma,” Newman told me.
 “But to me, she was always Miss Norma.
 She was my friend, and I loved her.
 She was the Rosa Parks of the pro-life movement, and it was our responsibility to take care of her.
 It was our privilege to do so.”

-Karen Garnett, who shared a 22-year friendship with McCorvey that the two dubbed a “sisterhood,” has a similar but slightly different view of this part of the story.
+Garnett, who shared a 22-year friendship with McCorvey that the two dubbed a “sisterhood,” has a similar but slightly different view of this part of the story.
 She hadn’t heard that her friend felt “used” by the pro-life movement until McCorvey’s biographer Joshua Prager told her so.

 “In our conversation, he shared that through his hundreds of hours of time spent with Norma over the previous four years, he believed Norma felt that she had been ‘used and exploited’ by both sides of the abortion debate,” said Garnett.
 “That was a surprise to me, because in the 22 years that I had known Norma, she had never expressed to me that she’d felt used and exploited by people in the pro-life movement.”